AndresGarelli/ImageJ-Larva-Tracking-Tool/README.md

 - Tracking Whit Light-Split Channel.ijm
 - open_czi.ijm
 - Speed_Test_Macro.ijm
-- Files for speed test (can be omitted)

-or all the files in one single "tracking macros FiJi.rar" file
+or all the files in one single "tracking macros FiJi.rar" file.
+The images for the speed test are optional and only included in the .rar file

 Extract "tracking macros FiJi.rar" to the macros folder in imagej fiji.app/macros (or imagej.app/macros).